docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 **Description**

 When true, the Text layer shows a stroke.
-Access the ``strokeColor`` attribute for the actual color and ``strokeWidth`` for its thickness.
+Access the :ref:`strokeColor<TextDocument.strokeColor>` attribute for the actual color and :ref:`strokeWidth<TextDocument.strokeWidth>` for its thickness.
 When false, only a fill is shown.

 **Type**